What does “mondai” mean in Japanese?

 Let me start with the definition and meanings of “mondai”.

 - mondai – 問題 (もんだい) : a noun meaning ‘problem’ in Japanese.
-Depending on the situation and context, this can mean ‘issue’, ‘question’, ‘difficulty’, or ‘trouble’ as well.
+Depending on the context and situation, this can also mean ‘issue’, ‘question’, ‘difficulty’, or ‘trouble’.
 This can also work as plural.
 Learn more about Japanese plural.

-Native speakers normally use this noun to mean ‘problem’ or ‘problems’ in Japanese.
-In Japanese textbooks, however, this word is often used to mean ‘question’ or ‘questions’.
-I think, therefore, Japanese learners may know this noun as a word referring to questions.
+Native speakers use this noun often to refer to a problem or problems in Japanese.
+In Japanese textbooks, however, this is quite often used to mean a ‘question’ or ‘questions’.
+It’s worth knowing, I think.

-The definition and meanings are not so difficult.
+The definition and meanings are not that difficult.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “mondai” consists of the following two characters:
+The kanji expression of “mondai” consists of the following two kanji characters:

-- 問 : a kanji character widely used in Japanese words related to the act of asking or questioning.
+- 問 : a kanji character widely used to refer to the act of asking or questioning.

 - 題 : a kanji character widely used to mean ‘theme’ or ‘subject’ in Japanese.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “mondai” through the detailed kanji check above.

-Then, let me explain how to use “mondai” through the example sentences below.
+So far, I’ve explained the definition and meanings of “mondai” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “do you have any problem?” in Japanese